 ADVERTISEMENT

-Even though in a sense, men and women are supposed to be somewhat similar to each other, sometimes the one and the only thing that bonds us together is the fact that we're both human beings.
-Of course, not everyone is as oblivious as some folks might be, yet encountering very audacious men is a frequent occurrence in a woman's life.
+Even though men and women are supposed to be somewhat similar in a sense, sometimes the one and only thing that bonds us together is the fact that we're both human beings.
+Of course, not everyone is as oblivious as some might be, yet encountering very audacious men is a frequent occurrence in a woman’s life.

 More info: Twitter